 When it comes to being on the cutting edge of technology, there are plenty of benefits to being a startup or having your own separate group in the enterprise.
 The biggest win?
-You aren’t tied back to Central IT and legacy hardware.
+You aren’t tied back to Enterprise IT and legacy hardware.
 This way you can freely leverage the cool stuff, like the most advanced cloud services, the latest open source tools or anything that helps you move faster.
 You focus on productivity, while cost and security may be taking a back seat.

 These problems are compounded by the fact that data centers don’t magically go away because of a mandated move to the cloud.
 According to Gartner, cloud computing success will require the orchestration and coordination of both cloud and data center, as most enterprises are adopting a Hybrid Cloud model.